wormhole-foundation/docs.wormhole.com/docs/quick-start/automatic-relayer.md

 ## Sending a message

-To send a message to another EVM chain, we can call the `sendPayloadToEvm` method provided by the `IWormholeRelayer` interface.
+To send a message to a contract on another EVM chain, we can call the `sendPayloadToEvm` method, provided by the `IWormholeRelayer` interface.

 ```solidity
 function sendPayloadToEvm(